How many SCOTUS nominees have not been confirmed? - NewsBreak

 (NEXSTAR) — With two Republican senators vowing to confirm Judge Ketanji Brown Jackson to the U.S. Supreme Court, the contentious confirmation period will come to and end.
 Brown Jackson is expected to be confirmed later this week, becoming the first Black woman to make it to the nation’s highest court.

-But Brown Jackson’s journey has been anything if easy or certain.Ohio Sen. Portman says he ‘cannot support’ Judge Ketanji Jackson Brown for Supreme Court
+But Brown Jackson’s journey has been anything if easy or certain.Murkowski, Romney back Jackson, all but assure Supreme Court confirmation

 Using Senate records, we’ve listed other nominees who weren’t so lucky and weren’t confirmed.
 Often, confirmations would lapse between presidential terms before the Senate was able to hold hearings for various reasons (sometimes for political reasons).